 Facts About The Probate Process In Georgia

 First and foremost, the good news you’ve been waiting to hear: in the state of Georgia, there is no state tax on “probate assets”.
-This is similar to states like Florida and others that occupy the northeast United States and extends additional savings to families that are entering the probate process in Georgia.
+This is similar to states like Florida, South Carolina, and others that occupy the northeast United States and extends additional savings to families that are entering the probate process in Georgia.

 The facts and reality surrounding probate proceedings are fairly straightforward when the will has been created by an experienced Georgia probate lawyer.
 The typical estate probate proceeding in this scenario can be completed in roughly six to nine months under normal circumstances, often at a relatively low cost when compared to the alternative of not having a strong will prepared.